The session login/logout prototype available in library LOGINOUT can be used in CGI applications of your own.

 Never change the contents of library LOGINOUT (unless you need to install a refresh of this library).

-Library LOGINOUT provides command SETLIB for populating your your development libraries with the appropriate tools.
+Library LOGINOUT provides command SETLIB for populating your development libraries with the appropriate tools.

 Topics in this page